precice/precice.github.io/content/docs/docs-meta/overview.md

    the corresponding edit-link mapping in the Hugo configuration.
 2. Run `hugo mod get github.com/precice/my-project@<revision>`.
 3. Run `hugo mod tidy` and `hugo mod verify`.
-4. Add the rendered pages to the appropriate sidebar when needed.
+4. Add the rendered pages to the a sidebar file (`data/sidebars/`).
 5. Build the site and verify page URLs, edit links, and last-modified dates.

 The `Update Hugo modules` workflow checks the imported repositories and updates